dimejimudele/Facial_KeyPoints_Detection/README.md

 * Detect all the faces in an image using a face detector.
 For this project, I used [Haar Cascade detector](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_objdetect/py_face_detection/py_face_detection.html) pretrained model.
-* Pre-process those face images so that they are grayscale, and transformed to a Tensor of the input size fit for the CNN.
-Preprocessing tasks performed include rescaling, normalization, and conversion of images to Tensor.
+* Pre-process the face images.
+Preprocessing tasks performed for this project include rescaling, normalization, and conversion of images to Tensor.
-* Use your trained model to detect facial keypoints on the image.
+* Use trained model to detect facial keypoints on the image.

 #### Sample result compatible with real world application